Project CARS 3

 Toyota has been a tricky brand to predict in recent racing games, but you’ll get to drive probably its two best-known current road cars in PC3: the GT86 and the GR Supra.
 There’s also race cars based on both, and two of the brand’s Le Mans entries.

-After launch, SMS added the classic A80-generation Supra in the paid DLC “Legends Pack”.
+After launch, SMS added the classic A80-generation Supra in the paid DLC “Legends Pack”, and its AE86 Sprinter Trueno sibling in the “Power Pack” three months later.

 - Toyota GR Supra RZ (2020)